ncschroeder/Number-Theory-Playground/README.md

 Type: `{ a: number, b: number, c: number, isPrimitive: number }[]`

-An array of objects for the first 10 Pythagorean triples where the lowest number in the triple is ≥ the input.
-For example, if the input is 3, then an object for the triple 3, 4, and 5 will be the first one since the lowest number in that triple is 3.
+An array of objects for the first 10 Pythagorean triples where the short leg length, the lowest number in the triple, is ≥ the input.
+For example, if the input is 3, then an object for the triple 3, 4, and 5 will be the first one.
 If the input is 4, then an object for the triple 5, 12, and 13 will be the first one.
+The algorithm I came up with first tries to find triples where the short leg length equals the input and then tries to find triples where the short leg equals the input + 1, and so on until 10 are found.

 <br/>